bedwards254/born-digital-bootcamp/docs/creatingBags.rst

 1. Ensure that the Digital Archives hard drive dock is powered on.

-**NOTE:** Before beginning the process of creating bags, each disk image must be placed inside a folder named using the MSSnumber_ID (e.g., 1297_01).
-There are two ways to do this:
+**NOTE:** Before beginning the process of creating bags, each forensically packaged disk image (.E01) must be placed with any supplemental files inside a folder named using the MSSnumber_ID (e.g., 1297_01).
+There are two ways to create these folders:

 *Option 1*
 	a.
 Navigate to your disk image files on the Digital Archives hard drive dock.
 	b.
 Create each folder one-by-one by right-clicking and selecting **New Folder**.
 	c.
 Name each folder using the MSSnumber_ID.

 *Option 2*
 	a.
-Type `cmd` into the Windows Search Box to open a terminal window.
+Type ``cmd`` into the Windows Search Box to open a terminal window.
 	b.
-Type the following command into the terminal window in order to navigate to your folder on the Digital Archives hard drive dock and hit **enter**:
+Type the following command into the terminal window in order to navigate to the **Mackey_diskImages** folder on the Digital Archives hard drive dock and hit **enter**:

 ::

-	cd D:\DigitalArchives\diskImages\Mackey_diskImages\[your folder name]
+	cd D:/DigitalArchives/diskImages/Mackey_diskImages

 	c.
 Type the following command to create all 20 folders at once and hit **enter**:

 ::